broncio123/champs-booksprint-planning/demo/champsbook/content/act2/3-Ches/roamiso.md

 It is in this sense that the nonholonomic dynamics explored here for the Chesnavich model is effectively at constant temperature.
-We do not claim that this dynamics is the same as obtained using a Boltzmann distribution for the physical momenta; nevertheless, one point of our paper is that the phase space structure of the nonholonomic system can in this case be analyzed using methods employed for the microcanonical case, and an analogous roaming mechanism explored.
+We do not claim that this dynamics is the same as obtained using a Boltzmann distribution for the physical momenta; nevertheless, one point of this chapter is that the phase space structure of the nonholonomic system can in this case be analyzed using methods employed for the microcanonical case, and an analogous roaming mechanism explored.